github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 Security researchers should report vulnerabilities privately to maintainers.
 It's not acceptable to:
 - Disclose the vulnerability publicly
 - Not contact the maintainer
-- Disclose the vulnerability before the code has been patched
+- Disclose the vulnerability before a fixed version of the code is available

-It's fine for security researchers to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.
+It's acceptable for security researchers to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.

 #### Best practices for maintainers

-Maintainers should disclose vulnerabilities in a timely manner, if a security vulnerability has been found in their repository.
-It's not acceptable to:
+Maintainers should disclose vulnerabilities in a timely manner.
+If there is a security vulnerability in your repository, you should:
-- Not disclose the vulnerability
+- Treat the vulnerability as a security issue rather than a simple bug
-- Not identify the vulnerability as a security issue
+- Plan to disclose the vulnerability responsibly
-- Wait an unacceptably long time to create a fix
+- Aim to publish a fix as soon as you can

 Publishing the details of a security vulnerability doesn't make maintainers look bad.
 Security vulnerabilities are present everywhere in sofware nowadays, and users will trust maintainers who have a clear and established process for disclosing security vulnerabilities in their code.